The Dark Half: Plot summary

 Thad eventually discovers that he and Stark share a mental bond, and begins to find notes from Stark written in his own handwriting.
 The notes tell Thad what activity Stark has been engaging in.
-Observing his son and daughter, Thad notes that twins share a unique bond.
-They can feel each other's pain and at times appear to read the other's mind.
-Using this as a key to his own situation, he begins to discover the even deeper meaning behind himself and Stark.
-He also realizes that the sounds of a flock of sparrows inside Thad's head that he hears during headaches take on a new meaning in the form of "psychopomps".
+Observing his son and daughter, Thad notes that twins share a unique bond, feeling each other's pain and at times appear to read each other's mind.
+Using this as a key to his own situation, he begins to discover the even deeper connection behind himself and Stark.
+He also realizes that the sounds of a flock of sparrows inside Thad's head that he hears during headaches take on a new meaning in the form of "psychopomps."

 Pangborn eventually learns that Thad had an unborn twin brother who was absorbed into Thad in utero and later removed from his brain when he was a child.
 He had suffered from severe headaches and it was originally thought to be a tumor causing them.
-The neurosurgeon who removed it found the following inside: part of a nostril, some fingernails, some teeth, and a malformed human eye.
+The neurosurgeon who removed it found the following inside: part of a nostril, some fingernails, some teeth and a malformed human eye.
 This leads to questions about the true nature of Stark, whether he is a malevolent spirit with its own existence, or Thad himself, manifesting an alternate personality.
 Thad eventually destroys Stark in a showdown where he uses a bird call to bring forth a flock of sparrows that tear Stark's body apart, but the book ends on an unhappy note.
-It is suggested by Alan Pangborn that Thad's wife may be having serious doubts about the future of their relationship: she is appalled that Thad not only created Stark (if unintentionally), but that a part of him liked Stark.
+It is suggested by Pangborn that Thad's wife may be having serious doubts about the future of their relationship: she is appalled that Thad not only created Stark (if unintentionally), but that a part of him liked Stark.